-- Vail/Eagle, CO (EGE)
+- Denver, CO (DEN)

 How To Book Reduced Mileage Awards

-- Find the discount code that applies to your American Airlines co-brand card
+- Find the discount code that applies to your American Airlines co-brand card on this page.

-- For the list of cities linked above, you must book by October 31 for travel before January 31, 2020.
+- For the list of cities linked above, you must book by September 30, 2021 for travel before November 30, 2021.

 - There must be a MileSAAver award available for the flight you wish to book.

-- Travel can be in Main Cabin or First Class; the discount is the same regardless of your class of service.
+- Travel can be in Main Cabin or First Class.
+The discount is the same regardless of your class of service.

 - You don't need both your origin and destination to be on the list; either city will make your trip eligible.